Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     application within an existing group.

 <a name="launch"></a>
-## Launch Types
+## Launch types

-You can launch an application with an application control using 2 different launch types:
+To launch an application using application control, use the 2 different launch types described below:

--   Explicit launch:
+-   Explicit launch

     Explicit launch means that you launch a specific application with the application ID.
 When you [request an explicit